Pauxavier/APA-TF_Pau_Codina/README.md

 ## How to Run the Game

-- Ensure you have Python installed on your machine.

-- Save the provided code into a file named ping_pong.py.
+- Downolad the folder.

-- Run the file using Python:
+- Run the file "Ping Pong UPC.exe".

-        python ping_pong.py

 ## Code Overview